grumson/TaapiLibrary/README.md

 ## Changelog

-#### Version 2.0.0
+**Version 2.0.1**
+- Fixed that candles were not being fetched correctly in the IndicatorResponse and BulkResponse classes.

+**Version 2.0.0**
-It is totally rewritten from scratch.
+- It is totally rewritten from scratch.
 The library is now more flexible and extensible.
 It supports multiple indicators and multiple constructs in bulk requests.
 It has a new error handling system and a new API rate limiter system.